Horatio Alger Association of Distinguished Americans: Scholarship programs

 The Horatio Alger Association is one of the largest, privately funded, need-based college scholarship providers in the United States and supports promising under-resourced students with undergraduate, graduate, and career & technical education scholarships.
 Since the establishment of its scholarship programs in 1984, the Association has awarded more than $265 million in college scholarships to 37,000 students.
-In addition to financial support, the Association offers leadership programming and guidance for Scholars, including academic, wellness, and professional development resources.

 National Scholars

 The National Scholars Program was created in 1984 to help American high school students who have overcome adversity attend college.
 Over time, the Horatio Alger Association has expanded the program.
 Every year, the Association awards more than 100 need-based scholarships to high school juniors from every U.S. state and the District of Columbia.
 Grants received by these National Scholars are valued at $25,000 each.

 The Association also operates a State Scholars program that gives scholarships to students in every state.
 Award amounts range from $2,500 to $10,000.